Aerial view of Kingfisher Hollow Aerial view of Kingfisher Hollow

 Converted Poultry Barn

-The main house began life as a poultry barn in the early 1900s and was converted into a home over the decades.
-In 2006, a silo-shaped addition was built, giving the structure its distinctive silhouette against the hillside.
+The main house began as a poultry barn in the early 1900s and was converted into a home over the decades.
+A silo-shaped addition in 2006 gives the property a recognizable silhouette above the trees.

 The Pond